Faaany/kaggle/README.md

 # kaggle
-For collaborattion of our data science competition at kaggle.
+For collaboration of our data science competition at kaggle.